qIooIp/Lazarus-Issues/README.md

 # Lazarus-Issues
-Issue tracker for Lazarus HCF core
+Issue tracker for Lazarus HCF core.

 Use this issue format:
  1. Your Mc-Market username